 If you have one or more of the above conditions, we recommend that you have an annual review.
 Some of these conditions require monitoring with blood tests or other tests such as breathing assessments or urine tests.
 In addition many of these conditions require annual medication reviews.

-This year we will be introducing a new process for co-ordinating these reviews.
 Your review will take place in the month of your birthday.
 This will allow us to plan our workload and spread it evenly throughout the year and it should also provide you with an easy to remember date for your review!

 Why are we doing this?